googleapis/ruby-spanner-activerecord/README.md

 This project provides a Cloud Spanner adapter for ActiveRecord.
 It supports the following versions:

-- ActiveRecord 6.0.x with Ruby 2.6 and 2.7.
+- ActiveRecord 6.0.x with Ruby 2.7.
-- ActiveRecord 6.1.x with Ruby 2.6 and higher.
+- ActiveRecord 6.1.x with Ruby 2.7 and higher.
 - ActiveRecord 7.0.x with Ruby 2.7 and higher.

 Known limitations are listed in the [Limitations](#limitations) section.